Japanese cover art, depicting Shion with his little companions Priscilla, Dragon, Hotta, & Shabo joined on his journey.Wonder Boy in Monster World

 - Several Piranha-Men appear in this game as mooks.

-- Difficulty By Region: In the Japanese version, dying simply warps you to the last inn and charges you the normal inn fee, making death an effective means of backtracking.
-In the American version, death takes you to a Game Over screen.
+- Difficulty by Region: In the Japanese version, dying simply warps you to the last inn and charges you the normal inn fee, making death an effective means of backtracking.
+In the English version, death takes you to a Game Over screen.
 (Dynastic Hero is based on the Japanese version.)

 - Earth-Shattering Kaboom: The alien planet explodes after Biomeka's defeat.